brisbanemakerspace/bms-wiki/bylaws/safespace.md

 * Acknowledge the impact of your actions, regardless of your intent.
 * Be responsible and accountable for your own actions.
 * Actively challenge discriminatory or oppressive behaviour.
-* Take steps to educate yourself about unfamiliar concepts and "isms" in order to prevent direct or indirect oppression.
+* Take steps to educate yourself about unfamiliar concepts in order to prevent direct or indirect oppression.
   * Ignorance is not a reasonable excuse for perpetuating oppression or discriminatory behaviour.